Ready to Finally Publish Your Book?

 You don’t have to write your book alone, but you do have to start.

-The Self-Publishing Incubator is designed to fill in the hole that stands between traditional publishing and doing it all yourself by bringing specific industry support, accountability, professional editing, and marketing all in one place.
+The Self-Publishing Incubator is designed to fill the hole that stands between traditional publishing and doing it all yourself by bringing specific industry support, accountability, professional editing, and marketing all in one place.

 Founding Member Pricing (Beta* Round Only):

-Get full access to the 18-month program, all editing support, coaching calls, and tools for only $3,300 (full payment)
+Get full access to the 18-month program, all editing support, coaching calls, and tools for only $3,800 (full payment)

-OR $250/ month for 18 months (flexible plan).
+OR $225/ month for 18 months or when your book is complete (flexible plan).

 Meet Your Team